Purdue-SoCET/atalla/docs/src/architecture/Reciprocal/reciprocal.md

 # Reciprocal Unit Documentation

-The Scalar-Core Reciprocal unit is a fully pipelined floating-point reciprocal unit optimized for the BF16 (Brain Floating Point) format.
-Rather than using slow, traditional digit-recurrence algorithms (like SRT or restoring division) which require long and deep subtraction chains, the Vector-Core implements the **Goldschmidt Division Algorithm**.
-To optimize for different PPA (Power, Performance, Area) targets within the accelerator, the Scalar-Core features a 2 multiplier, fully pipelined design.
+The Reciprocal Unit largely follows the implemenation outlined in divider.md

 ### Algorithm & LUT
-The Goldschmidt algorithm computes N / D by repeatedly multiplying both the numerator (N) and denominator (D) by a sequence of factors (F) such that the denominator converges toward 1.0.
-As D approaches 1.0, N approaches the final quotient.

-To minimize the hardware iterations required, the algorithm needs a highly accurate initial guess of the reciprocal (1/D).
-The reciprocal unit uses a small LUT to get an intial guess for the factor.
+The main difference between the reciprocal unit and the divider lies in the handling of the numerator.
+Because the numerator is guarenteed to be 1, the need for a multiplier for the numerator is eliminated and the N1 can be effectively written as F0 (the initial guess).
+With this new area, we can use a small LUT to get an intial guess for the factor that will guarantee a max ULP of 1.
 Based on the most significant mantissa bits, the initial guess from the LUT prioritizes accuracy.
 Below is a code snippet of the generation used to create the LUT.

 ```entries = 16
 def generate_lut(size):